 Whether or not you have a police shotgun in your vehicle depends on your department and the situation.
 They’re typically used in armed deployments, especially if the suspects are believed to be armed and dangerous.

 40 – Boots

-The right pair of boots provide traction in difficult conditions and protect your feet in ways that sneakers and similar footwear can’t.
+The right pair of boots provides traction in difficult conditions and protects your feet in ways that sneakers and similar footwear can’t.
 Your station should issue a pair of boots, though it never hurts to have a spare pair in your vehicle.

 41 – Handcuffs

 One of the most essential pieces of police equipment, handcuffs restrain suspects so you can inspect them and transport them in your vehicle.
 They, along with their keys, are standard issue tools you’ll receive from your department.

 Keeping your cell phone charged is vital during long shifts.
 An in-car charging kit allows you to use your vehicle to keep your phone charged, meaning you use fewer portable power banks.

 The majority of states use a PDF417 barcode on the driver’s license they issue.
 A 2D barcode scanner allows police officers to scan these barcodes so they can access information about an individual’s driving history.
 Some departments may also use barcode scanners to keep track of inventory or catalog evidence.

 Whether you carry riot gear or not depends on your role and the situation to which you’re arriving.
 Such gear includes shields, tactical protective pads, helmets, gas masks, and full armored suits.